Celaa02/client-test-Inlaze/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Overview:
+This project involves the development of a frontend social network application.
+Users can seamlessly register, log in, post messages and explore the feed.

+Technologies Used:

+Frontend: Angular 17

+Main Features:

+1. Registration and Login:

+Implemented a robust registration and login system utilizing JWT authentication for enhanced security.
+2. Main Feed:

+The application showcases a dynamic main feed, displaying user-generated posts.
+Users have the ability to post messages with a specified title and content.
+Posts seamlessly integrate into the post menu, appearing at the bottom immediately after sharing.
+3. Post Cards:

+Each post card contains essential details, including the user's name, title, content, and publication date.
+Implemented a menu of options on post cards, allowing users to edit or delete their own posts.

+Utilized TypeScript with specific typing, ensuring a more structured and maintainable codebase.

+Applied SOLID principles to enhance code readability and maintainability.